Thicker and Quicker: A Jumbo Token for Fast Plain Vision Transformers: Experiments: Accuracy, Compute Efficiency, and Generality

+\textbf{Setup.} We perform controlled experiments to evaluate Jumbo.
+Specifically, we train models from scratch on ImageNet-1K \ccitep{russakovsky2015imagenet} at $128{\times}128$ px for $400$ epochs, then for $20$ epochs at $224{\times}224$ px.
+We leverage distillation to improve convergence, which is a common strategy.

-We train each model architecture twice, once for each learning rate \{$1$e$-3$, $3$e$-3$\} using a $1024$ batch size with the AdamW optimizer \cite{loshchilov2017decoupled}.
+We train each model architecture twice, once for each learning rate \{$1$e-$3$, $3$e-$3$\} \ccitep{touvron2022deit, yun2024shvit} using a $1024$ batch size with the AdamW optimizer \ccitep{loshchilov2017decoupled}.
 We report the results of the best learning rate for each model architecture.
-Please see Appendix \ref{appendix:1K_hparams} for the complete results and hyperparameters.
+Please see Appendix \ref{appendix:hparams} \& \ref{appendix:im1k_detailed} for hyperparameters and complete results, respectively.